fosteruk/mzen/README.md

 # mZen
 ## NodeJS application model with MongoDB

-mZen is a small NodeJS module that provides functionality for implementing an application model using MongoDB for persistence.
+Application model using MongoDB for persistence.

-mZen can be used in any type application, server-side, client-app or as a REST API. [mZen-Server](https://github.com/kevin-foster/mZen-Server) is a separate NodeJS module that exposes an mZen model as a REST API server.

-- Model elements are separated into Schemas, Services and Repositories
+- Model elements are defined by Schemas, Services and Repositories
-  - Schemas are objects that define your data structures and validation rules
+  - Schemas define data structures and validation rules
   - Repositories are responsible for persisting data
     - Data saved and retrieved from the database via repositories
     - Each repository has a schema which defines it data structure